Alex Chiasson

-Alex Chiasson (/'tʃeɪsɔːn/ CHAY-sawn, /fr/, born October 1, 1990) is a Canadian former professional ice hockey forward.
-He has previously played in the National Hockey League (NHL) for the Dallas Stars, Ottawa Senators, Calgary Flames, Washington Capitals, Edmonton Oilers, Vancouver Canucks and Detroit Red Wings.
+Alex Chiasson (/'tʃeɪsɔːn/ CHAY-sawn, /fr/, born October 1, 1990) is a Canadian former professional ice hockey player.
+A forward, he played in the National Hockey League (NHL) for the Dallas Stars, Ottawa Senators, Calgary Flames, Washington Capitals, Edmonton Oilers, Vancouver Canucks and Detroit Red Wings.
 Chiasson won the Stanley Cup as a member of the Capitals in 2018.

 Playing career

 Early life

 Born in Montreal, Quebec, and raised in Saint-Augustin-de-Desmaures, Chiasson grew up cheering for the Montreal Canadiens of the National Hockey League (NHL).
 He began skating at age 4 after his sister suggested that he start.
 He played in the 2003 and 2004 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from Rive-Nord, Montreal.

 After his sophomore year of high school, he left Quebec to study at Northwood School in Lake Placid, New York.
 Although Chiasson did not speak English until he moved to the United States (famously knowing only the words "yes", "no", and "toaster", hence his nickname of "Toaster"), he has since become fluent.